IsaacDurand/100-days-of-code/log.md

 **Thoughts**: I felt guilty about taking a break yesterday and a bit distracted tonight (the holiday weekend is lovely, but now my schedule is out of whack, and I love my routines), but it was good to get back into the swing of things.
 Now the goal is momentum!

+## Day 13: Monday, January 16

+**Today's Progress**: I finished an MVP of start-exchange.js, which now does three things:
+1. Create a message through Twilio (which then sends an SMS)
+2. Create an exchange row in my database
+3. Update the CurrentExchangeId of the corresponding user row in my database (I almost had this working yesterday, but I used an incorrect column name: 'currentExchangeId' rather than 'CurrentExchangeId')

+I also refactored the script with promises to avoid the "pyramid of doom".
+A few key things I learned:
+* When chaining promises, make sure each function in the chain returns a promise.
+* A major benefit of promises is that you can handle all errors in one `catch` statement at the end of the chain, rather than handling errors separately for each function call.
+(That's what you'd have to do with callbacks.)

+To make sure that I'd implemented my `catch` correctly, I tried causing errors in various functions throughout my promise chain.
+No matter where the error was, my `catch` statement seemed to work correctly.

+**Thoughts**: I'm getting back in the groove of this project, and that feels good, though some days are more rewarding than others.
+I think I'll feel a pretty big sense of accomplishment when I start saving user responses to my database.

 ### Resource that may be useful
 * [Twilio conversation](https://www.twilio.com/docs/guides/sms/how-to-create-sms-conversations-in-node-js)
 * [Express/Sequelize example](https://github.com/sequelize/express-example)